maptiler/manual/usage.rst

 Color correction
 -------
 MapTiler Engine allows you to specify several parameters in order to improve the colors of the output map.
-The MapTiler Desktop Pro (GUI) is able to estimate these values interactively, but you can also use the following options to specify them manually:
+The MapTiler Desktop Pro (GUI) is able to estimate these values interactively, but you can also use the following options to specify them manually.

 `-color_gamma r g b`
  Specify gamma correction of the individual channels, higher values result in brighter pixels (1 = unchanged).